 She has appeared in numerous music festivals throughout the world, including MusicaRiva Italy, Klasik Keyifler Chamber Music Festival, Ayvalik International Music Academy, Harvard's Arts First Festival and Silk Road Ensemble’s Global Musician Workshops.

 Apart from her classical music career, she is a performer of Turkish music and performs on traditional instruments such as rebab and bendir, besides violin.
 Through her music, she aims to revive the traditional roots and bring out the interconnections in between cultures.
 Her projects that focus on Turkish classical music was awarded the Live Arts Boston grant from The Boston Foundation twice.
-She performed her projects in institutions such as Harvard, MIT, Tufts and Museum of Fine Arts, Boston.
+She performed her projects in institutions such as Harvard University, MIT and Museum of Fine Arts, Boston.

 Her ethnomusicological project ‘Strings Around the World’ explores different cultures’ music through their traditional string instruments.
-Her recent trip to Tuva, Central Asia, to research about Tuvan music, was funded by a grant from Women’s Travel Club, Boston.
+Her recent trip to Tuva Republic, Central Asia, to research about Tuvan music, was funded by a grant from the Women’s Travel Club, Boston.
 She presented her research at the American Musicological Society meeting.